gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 Room lighting and ambient lighting could interfere with the CNY-70 operation [2].

 The output voltage VO could drop suddenly if the *distance* between CNY-70 and *SURFACE* gets very close to zero.
-When building the sensor bar and piano frame, position each CNY-70 so that when the hammer shank or damper is at the closest value to the CNY-70, there is at least a gap thickness of a few sheets of paper.
-However, as this gap gets larger, the maximum VO will decrease.
+When building the sensor rail and piano frame, position each CNY-70 so that when the hammer shank or damper is at the closest *distance* to the CNY-70, there is at least a 0.5 millimeter *distance* between the CNY-70 and the hammer or damper.
+As this gap gets larger, the maximum VO decreases.
 So, the *distance* gap cannot be too large.

 The piano note volume consistency is sensitive to the consistency of the CNY-70 and hammer shank gap between keys.